xaur/writings/posts/201911xx-marketing-strategies.md

 [Slack](https://slack.decred.org)|6,353|6,529|6,639|6,721|6,809|6,851
 Discord|||2,124|2,257|2,377|2,487

-As an example of a successful individual account, between Jan and Oct 2019 Murad's [Twitter](https://twitter.com/MustStopMurad) went from [31K](https://archive.today/0V21f) to [66K](https://archive.today/2n26G) followers.
+Compare this to Murad's [Twitter](https://twitter.com/MustStopMurad) account that went from [31K](https://archive.today/0V21f) to [66K](https://archive.today/2n26G) followers between Jan and Oct 2019.
 Among projects, [BAT](https://twitter.com/attentiontoken) gained 107K followers since Mar 2017 (it's younger than Decred).

-Social media has become extremely important.
-Part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
-There are news groups and business who successfully operate and grow exclusively through social media.

-I don't really like existing social media platforms because they are all centralized and all march towards censorship of "wrong" ideas.
-I hope the decentralization movement will build better ones.
-But to spread awareness today we need presence on today's platforms, just as we need fiat on/off ramps for crypto until most of the world starts accepting it directly.

 Every month there's an inflow and outflow of followers.
 If you're idle and do nothing with your account you'll slowly lose them.
-Decred staying flat is not too bad but it needs to grow.
-I don't know what we're doing wrong but we need to figure it out.
+Decred staying flat is not too bad but is not a good signal either.

-A good recent action is that Ditto began to actively mobilize our community to make an impact on social media.
-But it should reflect on follower counts, right?
+A nice recent activity is that Ditto began to actively mobilize our community to make an impact on social media.
+But shouldn't it reflect on follower counts?
 Or perhaps there are other metrics that are not publically visible?
 It would be good to know.

+There is one big gotcha with these numbers: they [can be bought](https://buyfollowersguide.com/twitter-followers/) pretty cheaply.
+This means a few things for us.
+First, any gains of fake following can be wiped out as we have seen on Twitter.
+Second, we cannot know if the gains are fake or real.
+Clearly we should not blindly chase these numbers or use them to evaluate our work.
+They should be carefully used as one signal among many others.

 We often focus on Twitter but we really need to think beyond this one platform.
 Quoting @pablito's DCR Comic [proposal](https://proposals.decred.org/proposals/2ef74fa5f0b558442cb85b1235c8c551a51ff5d8b8de44dead48b8b59c8fc1de):